LesFerch/WinSetView/doc/v3/Manual.md

 ![image](https://github.com/LesFerch/WinSetView/assets/79026235/31d5617f-6617-4e14-9b8e-0efb2c2b9896) **Note**: All options, except those with a shield icon, can be changed by a Standard user.
 The items with the shield icon require Administrator rights to change.
 A UAC prompt will appear after clicking **Submit** and **OK** if one or more of those options are being changed.

+Clicking the 🔍 button detects your current system settings.
+Otherwise, this page shows the settings that will be applied when you click **Submit**.

 #### Show File Extensions